Had an issue with BCF? Get a real response.

 - Refund delays → Online order cancellations or returns taking weeks to refund.

-- Product quality & warranty → Faulty camping gear, electronics, or mis-sold items.
+- Product quality & warranty → Faulty camping gear or electronics.

-- In-store service → Rude or unhelpful staff, particularly around LPG gas refills.
+- In-store service → Rude or unhelpful staff.

 - Payment glitches → Gift cards not applying, double-charges, or checkout errors.